moneytech/maverik/README.md

-# maverik OS
+# EOS

-maverik OS is a very simple OS for the Raspberry PI 2
+EOS is a very simple OS for the Raspberry PI 2

 #### How to compile